ledzepp4eva/ledzepp4eva.github.io/_posts/2017-08-22-docker-all-the-things.markdown

 docker-compose build; docker-compose down; docker-compose up -d
 ```

-Although there is a lot to explore in docker, such as https://docs.docker.com/engine/swarm/ or https://kubernetes.io/, but what this has done has allowed for that understanding to actually stick and to really see the massive advantages to using docker and the satisfaction of learning something new.
+Although there is a lot to explore in docker, such as [docker swarm](https://docs.docker.com/engine/swarm/) or [kubernetes](https://kubernetes.io/), but what this has done has allowed for that understanding to actually stick and to really see the massive advantages to using docker and the satisfaction of learning something new.